Learn Before

 Formula for Applying T5 Relative Position Bias

 The T5 relative position bias is incorporated directly into the attention score calculation.
 A learnable scalar bias, denoted as , is added to the query-key dot product.
-This sum is then scaled by the inverse square root of the head dimension, , before the Softmax function is applied.
+This sum is then scaled by dividing by the square root of the key dimension, , before the Softmax function is applied.
 The specific bias value is determined by the bucket that corresponds to the relative offset between the query at position and the key at position .
 The complete formula for the attention score is: where is the attention mask.

 0